eliekawerk/udacity/Artificial Intelligence for Robotics/README.md

 I completed this course in Oct, 2016 as part of my MLND Capstone project - Plot and Navigate a Virtual Maze.

-I'll checkin my solutions of homework and final project "chasing a runaway robot" once the course changes its material.

 ## About this Course